Buttonbush Nature Area

-is a 15.3-acre park on the northeast side of Ann Arbor, near the corner of Nixon and Dhu Varren Roads.
-It is connected to Foxfire South Park on its western edge, and
+is a 15.3 acre nature area on the northeast side of Ann Arbor, near the corner of Nixon and Dhu Varren Roads.
+View the

 on its western edge, and is not far from